The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 Doesn't hold a long charge

-Using ultra-fast heating, cooling, pulsations, and full-spectrum LED lights, the famous Foreo UFO 2 Smart Mask is a multi-tasking wonder.
-It starts by warming and prepping the skin before cooling and lifting to add firmness and reduce puffiness.
-We found this combination of temperatures felt both relaxing and refreshing and was one of the most enjoyable experiences we had throughout our testing.
+Using ultra-fast heating, cooling, pulsations and full-spectrum LED lights, the famous Foreo UFO 2 Smart Mask is a multi-tasking wonder.
+It starts by warming and prepping the skin, then cools and lifts to add firmness and reduce puffiness.
+We found this combination of temperatures felt both relaxing and refreshing and it was one of the most enjoyable experiences we had throughout the testing process.

 Using the FOREO For You app, we synced the mask to our phone using a unique barcode to activate the red light therapy.
 Talk about futuristic skincare.
-Oh, and the best part?
-This device ensures every last drop of essence is well spent on our faces, as opposed to ending up on our hands.
-Women of all ages have taken the leap and purchased this more expensive red light therapy mask because it actually delivers on its promises.
+The best part?
+This device means that every last drop of essence was applied directly to our faces rather than ending up on our hands.
+Skincare fans of all ages have taken the leap and purchased this more expensive red light therapy mask because it actually delivers on its promises.
 Great for those of us who seek skincare for dry skin, our skin felt plumper after just four weeks of use.

 The best red light therapy device for multifaceted rejuvenation